• Skip to primary navigation

 Symptoms of Panic Disorder

-The symptoms of panic disorder include increased heart rate, excessive perspiration, dizziness, breathing problems, losing control of yourself, and sense of fear.
-People who suffer from panic disorder may experience ‘de-realization’ which is a sense that the world around is not real.
+The symptoms of panic disorder include elevated heart rate, excessive perspiration, dizziness, breathing difficulties, loss of self-control, and a sense of fear.
+Individuals with panic disorder may also experience ‘de-realization,’ which is the feeling that the surrounding world is unreal.

-Panic disorders can be caused due to a number of factors such as biological factors, or some medical conditions, negative experiences, or family history.
-There are different therapists available who treat panic disorder through either psychological treatments or medication.
+Panic disorders can result from various factors such as biology, medical conditions, negative experiences, or family history.
+Therapists can treat panic disorder using psychological treatments or medication.

 Other Types